-Patients and methods
+Patients and methods Study Population

-Study Population

-This prospective cohort study was conducted in the Medicine Internal Department of Qena University Hospitals under ethical code: SVU/MED/MED018/1/24/2/805 from March 2023 to February 2024, analyzing all clinical, laboratory and echocardiographic parameters of 50 consecutive HFrEF eligible patients, selected from both in-patients and outpatients at Qena University Hospitals, South Valley University and all underwent to sac/val treatment according to the International Guidelines recommendations (Ponikowski, et al., 2016).
+prospective cohort study was conducted in the Medicine Internal Department of Qena University Hospitals under ethical code: SVU/MED/MED018/1/24/2/805 from March 2023 to February 2024, analyzing all clinical, laboratory and echocardiographic parameters of 50 consecutive HFrEF eligible patients, selected from both in-patients and outpatients at Oena University Hospitals.
+South Valley University and all underwent to sac/val treatment according to the International Guidelines recommendations (Ponikowski, et al., 2016).

-Thus, only adult patients (age ≥ 18 vears) with EF < 40%, in NYHA class II to IV and with fixed doses of angiotensinconverting enzyme inhibitor (ACE-I) or angiotensin receptor blocker (ARB) for at least 1 month but still symptomatic were considered analysis for the and no contraindications Sacubitril/Valsartan to were screened for enrollment.
+Thus, only adult patients (age ≥ 18 years) with EF $\leq 40\%$, , in NYHA class II to IV and with fixed doses of angiotensin-converting enzyme inhibitor (ACE-I) or angiotensin receptor blocker (ARB) for at least 1 month but still symptomatic were considered for the analysis and no contraindications to Sacubitril/Valsartan were screened for enrollment.

-Patients with positive chronic hepatitis markers (HBsAg & HCV Ab) or hepatic impairment (Child-Pugh Class C) and those already taking Sacubatril/Valsartan were excluded from the study.
-No patient had severe renal disease [estimated-glomerular filtration rate (e-GFR) <30 ml/min/1.73 m2] or side effects to ACE-I or ARB.
-None of female patients was pregnant or breastfeeding, none of them had potassium levels >5.4 mmol/L or systolic blood pressure (SBP) <100 mmHg.
+Patients with positive chronic hepatitis markers (HBsAg & HCV Ab) or hepatic impairment (Child-Pugh Class C) and those already taking Sacubitril/Valsartan were excluded from the study.
+No patient severe renal disease [estimatedglomerular filtration rate (e-GFR) <30 ml/min/1.73 m2] or side effects to ACE-I or ARB.
+None of female patients was pregnant or breastfeeding, none of them had potassium levels >5.4 mmol/L, AF or systolic blood pressure (SBP) <100 mmHg.
 Patients referred for resynchronization therapy within 1 year before the data collection of and during the study, were excluded from analysis.